 University of Idaho (U of I) branch campus, located in Boise, Idaho.
 The University of Idaho enrolls over 12,000 students, and offers a huge selection of high-quality majors spread across 10 colleges.
 U of I's academic programs are ranked among the best in the nation, including the College of Education, College of Natural Resources and the College of Engineering.

 Northwest Nazarene University (NNU), located in Nampa, Idaho.
-Northwest Nazarene University, a nonprofit Christian university enrolling more than 1300 undergraduate students and over 700 graduate students, offers over 60 areas of study for undergraduate and graduate students.
+Northwest Nazarene University, a nonprofit Christian university enrolling more than 1300 undergraduate students and over 700 graduate students, offers over 60 areas of study.

 Continuing Education and Workforce Training

 - College of Western Idaho